-Tangata when uavalues are integrated into the co-management of the rivers and other water bodies within the catchment such that:
+Tangata whenua values are integrated into the co-management of the rivers and other water bodies within the catchment such that:

-- a. tangata whenua have the ability to: - i. manage their own lands and resources, by exercising mana whakahaere, for the benefit of their people; and - ii. actively sustain a relationship with ancestral land and with the rivers and other water bodies in the catchment; and - b. new impediments to the flexibility of the use of both tangata whenua ancestral lands and land returned via treaty settlements are minimised; and - c. improvement in the rivers' water quality and the exercise of kaitiakitanga increase the spiritual and physical wellbeing of iwi and their tribal and cultural identity.
+- a. tangata whenua have the ability to: - i. manage their own lands and resources, by exercising mana whakahaere, for the benefit of their people; and - ii. actively sustain a relationship with ancestral land and with the rivers and other water bodies in the catchment; and - b. new impediments to the flexibility of the use of tangata whenua ancestral lands are minimised; and - c. improvement in the rivers' water quality and the exercise of kaitiakitanga increase the spiritual and physical wellbeing of iwi and their tribal and cultural identity.